apache/flink/docs/apis/batch/libs/gelly.md

 [Recursive Matrix (R-Mat)](http://www.cs.cmu.edu/~christos/PUBLICATIONS/siam04.pdf) model.

 RMat is a stochastic generator configured with a source of randomness implementing the `RandomGenerableFactory` interface.
-Provided implemenations are `JDKRandomGeneratorFactory` and `MersenneTwisterFactory`.
+Provided implementations are `JDKRandomGeneratorFactory` and `MersenneTwisterFactory`.
 These generate an initial sequence of random values which are then used as seeds for generating the edges.